Cyecize/Java-Web-Server/README.md

 Credits
 -------
-This project was a lab work in my university but it had some problems mainly with dependencies and the difficulty to run the application so I decided to rewrite the whole project and add some more functionality.
+This project was a lab work in my university but it had some fundamental problems mainly with workflow, how applications were loaded, dependencies and the difficulty to run the application so I decided to rewrite the whole project and add some more functionality like Dependency Container and also add Documentation.